needhideshmukh/beat-box-in/README.md

 * adding a hoverable timer
 *  bring more challenges like less time or uncertain time
 * adding your name using localStorage
+* adding alphabets and numeric sound when the player mode is child and otherwise, a mello sound